ArthurClemens/polythene/button.md

 ## Future

-* Option to wait for ripple to finish before url/event is followed
+* Option to wait before url/event is followed